Trace Log to Sequence Diagram Conversion

 Specify Object Groupings

-The second issue highlighted above is addressed by grouping objects.
-You specify the parents for objects in the customize.py file.
-EventStudio uses this information to generate a high level sequence diagram (component-level-sequence-diagram.pdf).
+The second issue highlighted above may be addressed by grouping objects.
+You can optionally specify the parents for objects in the customize.py file.
+EventStudio can use this information to generate a high level sequence diagram (Component Level Interaction Diagram).

 # EventStudio can generate a high level sequence diagram that can abstract